ampas/aces-core/documents/README.md

 ## IMPORTANT ##

-The most recent versions of ACES documents can be downloaded as PDFs using the links in this README or directly from the ACES website.

-This documentation may be updated frequently.
-If you have previously downloaded the documentation please refer to the [ACES Documentation Manifest](http://j.mp/docsmanifest) to ensure you have the latest version.
+The links below point to the current versions of the ACES technical documentation.

-Github is used to version control the LaTeX source for the documents.
-The PDFs generated from the LaTeX are hosted on Dropbox.
-Any updates to the documents will be visible as commits and via the Revision History at the beginning of each document.
+Git is used to version control the LaTeX source for the documents, which is hosted here on Github.
+Thus, any updates to the documents will be visible through git commits.
+The PDFs generated from the most up-to-date LaTeX source are linked to below and from the ACES website.

+These documents may be updated updated frequently in order to incorporate developer feedback, so please check the [ACES Documentation Manifest](http://j.mp/docsmanifest) to ensure you have the latest versions before finalizing your ACES implementation.

+Please report any issues related to the documentation to acessupport@oscars.org.

 #### Academy Documents ####